micahrye/bridge/README.md

 ```
 This will start the the application supervision tree defined in "lib/bridge/application.ex" The bridge server is a supervised process.

-Start be creating a supervised bridge server
+Start be creating a supervised bridge server.
+The uuid of bridge
+is used for interacting with it.
 ```
 iex> {:ok, pid, uuid} = Bridge.Supervisor.create_bridge()
 {:ok, #PID<0.136.0>}